michalcichon/michalcichon.github.io/_posts/2021-04-18-just-added-dark-mode-to-my-homepage.md

 ---
 layout: post
-title:  "Just added the dark mode to my website 🎉"
+title:  "Welcome the dark mode 🎉"
 description: "I woke up this morning and noticed that my website has no dark mode.
-Had to fix that issue immediately with some simple CSS. 😂"
+I couldn't keep it as it is without fixing it with a simple CSS change. 😂"
 date:   2021-04-18 09:00:00 +0200
 categories: miscellaneous
 keywords: darkmode, dark mode, css